 Similar to other jurisdictions, Sedgwick County has continued to address modest growth in property valuations by making operational changes.
 Prior to the national recession, assessed property valuations grew by an average of 5.5 percent annually between 1999 and 2009.
 Since that time, assessed valuations were below 1.0 percent for three years (2010 to 2012), and fell in value for the 2013 budget by 0.7 percent.
-In 2017, assessed value increased to 2.8 percent, in 2018, it increased to 3.2 percent, in 2019, it increased to 3.9 percent, and in 2020, assessed valuation was 4.5 percent.
-Assessed valuation for 2021 is 4.6 percent.
+Assessed values in 2017, 2018, and 2019 increased by 3.2 percent, 3.9 percent, and 4.5 percent respectively.
+Assessed valuation in 2020 was 4.6 percent, and estimated assessed valuation for 2021 is 3.6 percent.

-In Sedgwick County, residential property accounts for the largest percentage (62.5 percent) of the total assessed value of real property.
-The second largest is commercial property, comprising 34.4 percent of the County's total assessed value of real property.
+In Sedgwick County, residential property accounts for the largest percentage (64.6 percent) of the total assessed value of real property.
+The second largest is commercial property, comprising 32.4 percent of the County's total assessed value of real property.
 The large percentage of residential property shows that individuals and families recognize the County as a growing community where they can purchase a home and establish roots, while the large portion of commercial property shows that the County's business environment is also favorable.